JulianOzelRose/TR-SaveMaster/README.md

 [here](https://github.com/JulianOzelRose/TR-SaveMaster/blob/master/OFFSETS.md).
 However, more information on how to calculate these offsets dynamically can be found in the sections below.
 In general, there are many similarities between the games, as they are all built on the same engine.

-Tomb Raider 1-3 use a very similar engine, and so reversing those games involves a similar process.
-Tomb Raider 4 and 5 use a markedly different engine than 1-3, but involve a simpler process nonetheless.
-This is because most of the offsets in Tomb Raider 1-3 are dynamic, while all offsets in Tomb Raider 4 and 5 are static, with the exception of the health offset.
-Interestingly, Tomb Raider 4 uses a file checksum as an anti-reverse engineering technique, while Tomb Raider 5 does not.
+Tomb Raider I-III use a very similar engine, and so reversing those games involves a similar process.
+The Last Revelation and Tomb Raider: Chronicles use a markedly different engine than Tomb Raider I-III, but involve a simpler process nonetheless.
+This is because most of the offsets in Tomb Raider I-III are dynamic, while all offsets in The Last Revelation and Tomb Raider: Chronicles are static, with the exception of the health offset.
+Interestingly, The Last Revelation uses a file checksum as an anti-reverse engineering technique, while Tomb Raider: Chronicles does not.

 ## Using bitwise to extract weapons information
-In Tomb Raider 1-3, all weapons information is stored on a single offset, which is called `weaponsConfigNum` in the editor's code.
+In Tomb Raider I-III, all weapons information is stored on a single offset, which is referred to as `weaponsConfigNum` in the editor's code.
 The weapons configuration variable has a base number of 1, which indicates no weapons present in inventory.
 Each weapon adds a unique number to the variable.
 To determine which weapons are present in inventory, you can use bitwise operators.
 Here is an example of using bitwise to extract weapons information from Tomb Raider II savegames: